-Orosei faces out over one of the most spectacular gulfs in eastern Sardinia.
-You will have the opportunity to visit, on a daily basis, some of the most famous beaches of the entire Mediterranean, renowned for their extraordinarily crystal-clear water.
+Orosei overlooks one of the most spectacular gulfs in eastern Sardinia.
+Every day you will have the opportunity to visit some of the most famous beaches of the entire Mediterranean, renowned for their extraordinarily crystal clear water.

-This beautiful beach is a nature reserve, to which access is controlled.
-From the town, travel along the road signposted as SS125, heading north.
-After the fork for Cala Ginepro, turn right and you will see the Forest Ranger (Guardia Forestale) building, from where you can make your way towards the entrance to the beach.
+This beautiful beach is a protected area with controlled access.
+From Orosei take the SS125direction North.
+After the crossroad for Cala Ginepro turn right and you will reach the Forest Ranger (Guardia Forestale) building, from where you start to access the beach.

 This beach offers several km of fine sand.
-It features a large car park accessed via a dirt road.
-The Nuragic complex of Conca Umosa is not far off.
-To get there, travel along the road signposted as SS125, heading north.
-The track that leads to the beach is located shortly before the roadman's house (Casa Cantoniera).
+It has a large parking place that you can reach from a dirt road.
+The Nuragic complex of Conca Umosa is not far away from here.
+To get there you have to continue on the road SS125 direction North.
+The dirt road that leads to the beach is located shortly before the road-man’s house (Casa Cantoniera).

-Cala Ginepro, Cala Liberotto, Mattanosa, Fuile 'e Mare: these are just some of the other beaches that are easy to reach from the main road, all untainted in their natural beauty.
+The beach takes its name from the forestry reserve that regulates the access during summer season and it imposes a fee for cars.
+The little road that brings inside the reserve starts from the forest ranger station Sa Petra Bianca.
+Cala Ginepro, Cala Liberotto, Mattanosa, Fuile ‘e Mare: these are just some of the other beaches that are easy to reach from the main road, all intact in their natural beauty.